Cap-go/capgo/src/pages/blog/alternative-to-appflow.md

 The goal is to provide a simple and easy to use solution to push code updates to Capcitor apps.

-No Native build, no many tools like Ionic, just live updates, for the market they don't want.
+No Native build, not big toolbox like Ionic, just live updates, for the market they don't want.